ChristianMurphy/nicest/CONTRIBUTING.md

 1. Run `npm test`

 ## Creating a Plugin
-Plugins are based off the [Hapi JS plugin system](http://hapijs.com/tutorials/plugins).
+Plug-ins are based off the [Hapi JS plug-in system](http://hapijs.com/tutorials/plugins).
 Each view can define any of these things
 * **model** - data storage or api abstraction shared across plugins.
 * **api** - a restful endpoint for plugin